ceclin/build-javet-node-android/README.md

 # build-javet-node-android

-Build static libnode and shared libjavet-node-android
+Build static libnode and shared libjavet-node for Android